Tony Van Bynen: Background

 Born in the Netherlands, Van Bynen immigrated to Canada in 1952 with his parents, and grew up on a family farm with five brothers and five sisters near London, Ontario.
 He eventually moved to Newmarket in 1980 after relocating to work as a bank branch manager.

 Municipal politics

 He entered municipal politics in 2000 when he was elected as a town councillor, then was elected as a regional councillor in 2003 and subsequently as mayor in 2006, defeating his opponent Diane Springstein by 800 votes, a 4.6% margin.
 He was re-elected in the 2010 election, defeating his only challenger, Michael Cascione.
-He was again re-elected in 2014.
+He was again re-elected in the 2014 election.

 Van Bynen did not stand for re-election in the 2018 municipal election.

 Federal politics

 In 2019, Van Bynen became the Liberal Party candidate for the riding of Newmarket—Aurora in the federal election of the same year.
 He was subsequently elected over former Conservative MP Lois Brown.
+He was re-elected in the 2021 federal election.